Tandem vs. Indoor Skydiving? Which is Best?

 - Are an experienced skydiver wanting to practice your flips

 If you happen to be like our thousands of other customers, though, you are looking for the real deal.
-You want the ground rushing up at you as you conquer the sky!
+Tandem vs. Indoor Skydiving is you want the ground rushing up at you as you conquer the sky!
 You want to go home after and tell everyone ‘I did that!
 I flew over the earth, I saw it all!’
 That feeling can’t be replaced, and the bragging rights are plentiful when you’ve actually been up in the plane.
 Nothing can replace the real thing.
 The hands-on experience will keep you coming back for more.